tenshi98/power_engine/LIBS_js/docxtemplater/docs/source/faq.rst

 Docxtemplater is quite fast, for a pretty complex 50 page document, it can generate 250 output of those documents in 44 seconds, which is about 180ms per document.

-There is also an interesting blog article https://javascript-ninja.fr/ at https://javascript-ninja.fr/optimizing-speed-in-node-js/ that explains how I optimized loops in docxtemplater.
+There is also an interesting blog article at https://javascript-ninja.fr/optimizing-speed-in-node-js/ that explains how I optimized loops in docxtemplater.

 Support for IE9 and lower
 -------------------------

-docxtemplater should work on almost all browsers as of version 1 : IE7 + .
-Safari, Chrome, Opera, Firefox.
+docxtemplater should work on almost all browsers: IE7+, Safari, Chrome, Opera, Firefox.

 The only 'problem' is to load the binary file into the browser.
 This is not in docxtemplater's scope, but here is the recommended code to load the zip from the browser: